 — Kensington Palace (@KensingtonRoyal) January 30, 2018

-A video of Walkabout shared by the Kensington Palace.
+A video of Walkabout was shared by the Kensington Palace.

 At Nobel Museum, The royals met a number of Nobel Laureates and heard more from the Museum’s curator about Science in Sweden and the Nobel Laureate system.

-The next stop of the day was Sweden’s national centre for architecture and design ArkDes.
+The next stop of the day was Sweden’s national center for architecture and design ArkDes.

 The Duke and Duchess attended an event celebrating architectural collaboration and the best of Swedish design, from the most iconic and global furniture brands to up-and-coming home-ware designers with new takes on sustainable furnishings.

 At ArkDes, William and Catherine met the representative of home furnishing company IKEA.
-The Duchess of Cambridge revealed that they love their products and have some of them in their children’s nursery.
+The Duchess of Cambridge revealed that they love their products and have some of them in their children’s nurseries.

 The tailored coat made of wool crêpe features a saddle shoulder, funnel neck, fitted sleeves with a swirling skirt.

-Underneath the coat, Catherine was wearing a green dress in matching tone from the same label.
+Underneath the coat, Catherine was wearing a green dress in a matching tone from the same label.